Coastal Carolina vs. Texas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Coastal Carolina has combined with its opponents to put up more than 59 points in five of nine games this season.
+- Coastal Carolina and its opponents have gone over the current 61-point total in five of nine games (55.6%) this season.

-- Texas State and its opponents have combined to score more than 59 points in five of 10 games this season.
+- Texas State's games have gone over 61 points in four of 10 chances this season.

-- The 53.7 combined points per game that these two squads have allowed this season are 5.3 fewer than the 59 total in this contest.
+- These two squads combine to allow 53.7 points per game, 7.3 fewer than this contest's over/under.

-- The average total in Chanticleers games this season is 58.8, 0.2 points fewer than Saturday's total of 59 .
+- The average total in Chanticleers games this season is 58.8, 2.2 points fewer than Saturday's over/under of 61 .

-- In 2021, games involving the Bobcats have averaged a total of 57.0 points, 2.0 fewer than this game's set over/under.
+- The 57 PPG average total in Bobcats games this season is four points fewer than this game's over/under.

 Coastal Carolina Stats and Trends

-- Coastal Carolina has five wins against the spread in 10 games this season.
+- In Coastal Carolina's 10 games this year, it has five wins against the spread.

-- This season, the Chanticleers have an ATS record of 3-0 in their three games as a favorite of 21.5 points or more.
+- The Chanticleers are 3-0 ATS when favored by 24 points or more this season.

 - Coastal Carolina's games this year have hit the over on four of nine set point totals (44.4%).

-- When Coastal Carolina totals over 421.8 yards, the team is 4-3 against the spread and 7-1 overall.
+- In games that Coastal Carolina piles up more than 421.8 yards, the team is 4-3 against the spread and 7-1 overall.

-- The Chanticleers have seven giveaways this season, while the Bobcats have 12 takeaways .
+- This year, the Chanticleers have seven turnovers, five fewer than the Bobcats have takeaways (12).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.